AWS CDK Stack-based Blog

 Hugo and Netlify

 A friend of mine pointed out Netlify for hosting static content.
 I checked them out and shortly after creating my account, I was able to get this blog built, hosted, and added Let’s Encrypt SSL capability that I did not have before.
 No need to really set anything up except transfer the DNS to Netlify.
 It took less than a minute to get it setup, and another five minutes DNS transferred and done.
+Seriously impressive, and now running my blog!

 Using Hugo with GCP Storage and CircleCI